 Organizational preparations:

 Speakers were assigned to a single Kreis.
-Because of their jobs, Gau speakers spoke on their home Kreis on 8 November, but were assigned to other Kreise on 9 and 10 November.
+Because of their jobs, Gau speakers spoke in their home Kreis on 8 November, but were assigned to other Kreise on 9 and 10 November.
 On 8 November, Reichsredner spoke in nearly all major cities in the Kreise.
 These were followed by meetings in the countryside in the following days.

 385 meetings were held, including each local group and some of the party outposts (Stützpunkte).
 Some places not reached because of technical reasons will be reached in the course of the month.

 A major issue was transportation, above all fuel.
 I want to note the generous support of the Gau treasurer, party comrade Hruby, who provided fuel to the Kreise, and made available all Gau vehicles.
-He also made sure posters and leaflets were printed, and supported us in all other ways.
+He also made sure posters and leaflets were printed and supported us in all other ways.
 The various organizations also put their vehicles at our disposal.

 There were scheduling conflicts with the KDF and other organizations, but these were worked out through the good offices of the Gau Ring.
 It would be an excellent idea if during the next wave of meetings there was a ban on other meetings so that the focus could be entirely on the meeting campaign.